Part I, Free Actions of Compact Abelian Groups on C*-Algebras: Introduction

 \section{Introduction}

 In this article we study free actions of compact groups on unital C\Star algebras.
-This class of actions was first introduced under the name \emph{saturated actions} by Rieffel \cite{Ri88} and equivalent characterizations where given by Ellwood \cite{Ellwood00} and by Gottman, Lazar, and Peligrad \cite{GoLaPe94} (see also \cite{BDH13}).
+This class of actions was first introduced under the name \emph{saturated actions} by Rieffel \cite{Ri88} and equivalent characterizations where given by Ellwood \cite{Ellwood00} and by Gottman, Lazar, and Peligrad \cite{GoLaPe94} (see also \cite{DKY12,Wa10}).
 Other related notions of freeness were studied by Phillips \cite{Ph87} in connection with K-theory (see also \cite{Ph09}).

 Free actions do not admit degeneracies that may be present in general actions.
 For this reasons they are easier to understand and to classify.
 In fact, for compact Abelian groups, free ergodic actions, \ie, free actions with trivial fixed point algebra, were completely classified by Olesen, Pedersen and Takesaki in \cite{OlPeTa80} and independently by Albeverio and H\o egh--Krohn in \cite{AlHo80}.
 This classification was generalized to compact non-Abelian groups by the remarkable work of Wassermann \cite{Wass88a, Wass88b, Wass89}.
 According to \cite{AlHo80,OlPeTa80,Wass88a}, for a compact group $G$ there is a 1-to-1 correspondence between free ergodic actions of $G$ and 2-cocycles of the dual group.
-Extending this result beyond the ergodic case is however not straightforward because, even for a commutative fixed point algebra, the action cannot necessarily be decomposed into a bundle of ergodic actions.
+An analogous result in the context of compact quantum groups has been obtained by Bichon, De Rijdt and Vaes \cite{BiRiVa06}.
+Extending these results beyond the ergodic case is however not straightforward because, even for a commutative fixed point algebra, the action cannot necessarily be decomposed into a bundle of ergodic actions.
 For compact Abelian groups our results about free, but not necessary ergodic actions may be regarded as a generalization of the classification given in \cite{AlHo80,OlPeTa80}.
+We would also like to point out that Neshveyev \cite{Ne13} obtained a classification of actions of compact quantum groups in terms of weak unitary tensor functors, which do unfortunatley not have an obvious homological interpretation.